Rhitik11/Task-Keeper/README.md

 # Task-Keeper
+The To-Do List Application is a Python-based task manager created with Tkinter.
+It enables users to easily add, delete, and manage tasks within a user-friendly interface.
+The application utilizes a SQLite database to store tasks, ensuring persistence across sessions.
+It offers a straightforward and efficient solution for organizing and staying on top of daily tasks and responsibilities.

 # To-Do List Application

 This is a simple to-do list application built using Python and Tkinter.
 The application allows you to add tasks, delete tasks, delete all tasks, and display the list of tasks.